Why join a Neighbourhood Group?

 Some people may not have been in the neighbourhood long or may not stay for long.
 It doesn’t matter – we don’t know the future but we can make the most of the present.

-What would our group do?
+What Activities could our Group do?

 The only limit is your imagination, providing that everyone is safe and respected: